eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 EUDI Wallet can store Digital Travel Credentials enabling Users to benefit from more seamless travel.

+- *Digital Car Key*

+EUDI Wallet can store Digital Car Keys enabling users to hold multiple car keys in their smart phone and seemlessly share their car with others across Europe.

 This work may in future be extended to additional use cases.

 # 4. European Digital Identity Wallet Ecosystem